$\mathcal{N}=1$ Super Topological Recursion: Examples

-Then, for $2g+n+2m>2$, $\omega_{g,n|2m}^{(\pm)}$ constructed from super topological recursion on $\mathcal{S_C}^{NS}$ correspond to (fermionic-coupling independent) correlation functions of supereigenvalue models in the Neveu-Schwarz sector. \end{proposition} See Appendix~\ref{sec:NS} for the proof.
+\begin{proposition}[Neveu-Schwarz sector] Let us consider a local super spectral curve $\mathcal{S_C}^{NS}$ with two components whose dilaton shift and polarization parameters are given by \eqref{tauNS}, \eqref{phiNS}, and \eqref{psiNS}.
+Then, for $2g+n+2m>2$, $\omega_{g,n|2m}$ constructed from the $\mathcal{N}=1$ super topological recursion on $\mathcal{S_C}^{NS}$ correspond to (fermionic-coupling independent) correlation functions of supereigenvalue models in the Neveu-Schwarz sector. \end{proposition} See Appendix~\ref{sec:NS} for the proof.
 Note that an analogous formula to \eqref{reduction} is known to hold for supereigenvalue models in the Neveu-Schwarz sector, and it was a key fact for \cite{BO} to present a recursive formula.
-On the other hand, super topological recursion gives a unique solution without referring to such a simplification.
+On the other hand, the $\mathcal{N}=1$ super topological recursion gives a unique solution without referring to such a simplification.